pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 series of unsolved problems.
-First, the Bureau of Standards must settle the question of the life expectancy of the film record, The Bureau must
+First, the Bureau of Standards must settle the question of the life expectancy of the film record.
+The Bureau must
 determine: (1) the chemical and physical properties of the cellulose acetate film and of the emulsion and